-In Osphena® clinical trials of up to 15 months, the incidence rates compared to placebo for thromboembolic and hemorrhagic stroke were 0.72 Osphena® 60 mg vs. 1.04 placebo and 1.45 Osphena® 60 mg vs. 0 placebo per thousand women.
-Should thromboembolic or hemorrhagic stroke occur or be suspected, Osphena® should be discontinued immediately.
-In clinical trials, a single MI occurred in a woman receiving Osphena® 60 mg.
+In the clinical trials for OSPHENA (duration of treatment up to 15 months), the incidence rates of thromboembolic and hemorrhagic stroke were 1.13 and 3.39 per thousand women years, respectively in OSPHENA 60 mg treatment group and 3.15 and 0 per thousand women years in placebo.
+Should thromboembolic or hemorrhagic stroke occur or be suspected, OSPHENA should be discontinued immediately.

-Incidence rate of DVT was 1.45 Osphena® vs. 1.04 placebo per thousand women.
-Should a VTE occur or be suspected, Osphena® should be discontinued immediately.
-Osphena® should be discontinued at least 4 to 6 weeks before surgery with increased risk of thromboembolism or during periods of prolonged immobilization.
+If feasible, OSPHENA should be discontinued at least 4 to 6 weeks before surgery of the type associated with an increased risk of thromboembolism, or during periods of prolonged immobilization.

-Osphena® has not been adequately studied in women with breast cancer; therefore it should not be used in women with known or suspected breast cancer or with a history of breast cancer.
+OSPHENA 60 mg has not been adequately studied in women with breast cancer; therefore, it should not be used in women with known or suspected breast cancer.

-Osphena® should not be used in women with severe hepatic impairment as it has not been studied.
+OSPHENA should not be used in women with severe hepatic impairment

 The following adverse reactions have been identified during post-approval use of ospemifene:

-Drug interactions: Do not use estrogens or estrogen agonists/antagonists, fluconazole, or rifampin concomitantly with Osphena®.
-Co-administration of Osphena® with drugs that inhibit CYP3A4 and CYP2C9 may increase the risk of Osphena®-related adverse reactions.
-Osphena® is highly protein bound.
+Drug interactions: OSPHENA is primarily metabolized by CYP3A4 and CYP2C9.
+CYP2C19 and other pathways contribute to the metabolism of ospemifene.
+Do not use estrogens or estrogen agonists/antagonists, fluconazole, ketoconazole or rifampin concomitantly with OSPHENA.
+Co-administration of OSPHENA with drugs that inhibit CYP3A4 and CYP2C9 may increase the risk of OSPHENA-related adverse reactions.
+OSPHENA is highly protein bound.
 Use cautiously with highly protein bound drugs as use with other highly protein-bound drugs may lead to increase exposure of that drug or ospemifene.